vainawiyasri-dev/Job-Application-Tracker/README.md

 📸 Screenshots

 Login Page
 Applications Table

-Dashboard Summary
+Dashboard Summary with 10+ Screenshots

-Replace the above placeholders with actual screenshots from your project.

 🚀 How to Run Locally